lgfischer/wordpress-backup-ant-script/readme.md

 - Remove the need to manually download JSch by adding the .jar on a "lib" directory and referencing it on the build.xml file.

 Configuration:
-- Add support for password based login (for those that don't know how to set key files).
+- Add support for an password interactive based login (for those that don't know how to set key files).
 This **should not** allow the user to write the password on the build.xml or on the .properties file (as it is easy to let anyone copy the password);
 - Make the default value of the db.address equals to the server.host if not present.

-Execution:
-- Automatically pick the .properties file if there is only one in the current directory.